ApiLogicServer/Docs/docs/Tech-AI.md

     Create a few rows of customer and product data.

-    Maintain the customer's balance as the sum of the unshipped orders, and ensure it does not exceed the credit limit.
+    Maintain the customer's balance as the sum of the unshipped orders amountotal, and ensure it does not exceed the credit limit.
 Derive items price from the product unit price.

 Copy the generated SQL commands into a file, say, `ai_customer_orders.sql`: